-Tip from the recipe author: First of all, always cook cranberries in a porcelain-lined or graniteware kettle.
+First, a tip from the recipe author: Always cook cranberries in a porcelain-lined or graniteware kettle.

 1. Stewed cranberries (whole)